 by Mike Ratliff

-For we hold that one is justified by faith apart from works of the law.
-Or is God the God of Jews only?
-Is he not the God of Gentiles also?
-Yes, of Gentiles also, since God is one–who will justify the circumcised by faith and the uncircumcised through faith.
-Do we then overthrow the law by this faith?
-By no means!
-On the contrary, we uphold the law.
-(Romans 3:28-31 ESV)
+28 For we maintain that a man is justified by faith apart from works of the Law.
+29 Or is God the God of Jews only?
+Is He not the God of Gentiles also?
+Yes, of Gentiles also, 30 since indeed God who will justify the circumcised by faith and the uncircumcised through faith is one.

 Antinomianism: The doctrine or belief that the Gospel frees Christians from required obedience to any law, whether scriptural, civil, or moral, and that salvation is attained solely through faith and the gift of divine grace.

 I grew up as a Southern Baptist, however, I was not a Christian until January, 1986 a few months after turning 34.
 After that, my wife and I were members of 5 different SBC churches in the Tulsa, Oklahoma City, and Kansas City areas.
-I am sure that not all SBC churches teach the exactly the same thing, but the ones we were part of definitely discounted the Law of God.
+I am sure that not all SBC churches teach the exactly the same thing, but the ones I have belonged to definitely discounted the Law of God.
 Sadly, I think that most of the antinomian teaching out there is centered in a misunderstanding of what is meant in Sacred Scripture by the term Christian Freedom.

-As he was saying these things, many believed in him.
-So Jesus said to the Jews who had believed in him, “If you abide in my word, you are truly my disciples, and you will know the truth, and the truth will set you free.”
-(John 8:30-32 ESV)
+31 So Jesus was saying to those Jews who had believed Him, “If you continue in My word, then you are truly disciples of Mine; 32 and you will know the truth, and the truth will make you free.”
+John 8:30-32 (NASB)

 What did our Lord mean by this?
 Who will know the truth?
 Only those who are truly His disciples or who are “for real” disciples of our Lord Jesus Christ will know the truth.
 Notice that this freedom our Lord is speaking of comes as the result of knowing the truth.
 Is our Lord telling us that if we know Him that we can ignore the Law or is this something much deeper?